LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 executed.

 Initialization files are used to define types, traits and methods used within the application.
-This includes the definition of thread object that can be used to synchronize aspects of the application, hold globally shared data, or perform periodic tasks.
+This includes the definition of a thread object that can be used to synchronize aspects of the application, hold globally-shared data, or perform periodic tasks.

 During the normal operation of an application, definitions should be avoided.
 Re-defining a method can have an impact on performance and memory usage,